UDOOboard/Bolt-Docs/docs/01_Introduction/00_Introduction.md

 # UDOO Bolt
-**UDOO Bolt** is the New PC: the most powerful maker board ever and an Arduino&trade; 101-compatible platform, all embedded on the same board.
+**UDOO Bolt** is a quantum leap compared to current maker boards: a portable, breakthrough supercomputer that goes up to *3.6 GHz* thanks to the brand-new **AMD Ryzen&trade; Embedded V1000 SoC**, a top-notch, multicore CPU with a mobile GPU on par with GTX 950M and an integrated **Arduino&trade; Leonardo-compatible** platform, all wrapped into one.

-On UDOO Bolt you can run all the software available for the PC world, from gaming to video streaming, from graphical editors to professional development platforms, plus all the software for the Arduino&trade; 101 world, including all the sketches, libraries and the official Arduino&trade; 101 IDE.
+On **UDOO Bolt** you can run all the software available for the PC world, from gaming to video streaming, from graphical editors to professional development platforms, plus all the software for the Arduino&trade; Leonardo world, including all the sketches, libraries and the official Arduino&trade; IDE.

-UDOO Bolt embeds two processors made by Intel&reg;:
+UDOO Bolt embeds two processors:
-* a Quad Core 64-bit new-generation x86 Braswell 14nm processors, designed for the PC domain (The N-Series Intel® Pentium® / Celeron® and x5-Series Atom family of System-on-Chips (SoCs) formerly coded as Braswell is a series of Quad Core SoCs with 64-bit instruction set and very low TDP.)
+* the new **AMD Ryzen&trade; Embedded V1000**, 14nm, up to a *4-cores/8-threads* CPU, with a thermal design power of just *12-25W*, designed for really fast Ultrathin Notebooks.
+It also embeds a really fast *AMD Radeon&trade; Vega* GPU, the most incredible GPUs you’ve ever seen on a maker platform.
-* the Intel&reg; Curie&trade; module, the same of Arduino&trade; 101, designed for wearables
+* the Atmel&reg; ATmega32U4 module, the same of Arduino&trade; Leonardo,

-While the X86 Braswell processor can run all the Windows, Linux, Android X86 64bit Distros you want to use as desktop PC, the Intel&reg; Curie&trade; allows easy access to a Arduino&trade; 101 environment.
+While the AMD Ryzen&trade; Embedded V1000 processor can run all the Windows 10 and Linux 64bit Distros you want to use as desktop PC, the Atmel&reg; ATmega32U4 allows easy access to a Arduino&trade; Leonardo environment.

 Download the [**User Manual**](http://download.udoo.org/files/UDOO_Bolt/Doc/UDOO_Bolt_MANUAL.pdf) to have more complete explanation of the UDOO Bolt hardware.